jon-johnson/tacticaldisplay/README.md

 When data is loaded the tool displays **detected serial numbers** so they can easily be copied into the configuration fields.

+Detect the mark serial numbers from the World Championships race report as default

 ------------------------------------------------------------------------